Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Results and Discussion

-Since the present relativistic LR-CCSD module is implemented using CD, it is essential to assess the sensitivity of the computed polarizabilities to the choice of the Cholesky threshold.
-Figure~\ref{fig:cholesky_thresh_hbr} illustrates the dependence of the absolute error in the static polarizability of the HBr molecule on the Cholesky decomposition threshold, using the uncontracted d-aug-dyall.v4z basis set in conjunction with a fixed FNS++ truncation threshold of $10^{-5}$ and the X2CMP Hamiltonian.
-Shown are the errors in the perpendicular ($\alpha_{xx}=\alpha_{yy}$) and parallel ($\alpha_{zz}$) components of the polarizability tensor, evaluated with respect to the corresponding calculations performed without Cholesky decomposition.
-The bars indicate the number of Cholesky vectors retained at each threshold, providing a direct measure of the computational cost associated with the decomposition.
-At relatively loose Cholesky thresholds ($10^{-2}$), both tensor components exhibit noticeable deviations from the reference values, with absolute errors of approximately 0.04–0.05~a.u., reflecting an insufficient representation of the two-electron integrals at this level of truncation.
+Since the two-electron integrals in the present relativistic LR-CCSD module are implemented using CD, it is essential to assess the sensitivity of the computed polarizabilities to the choice of the CD threshold.
+Figure~\ref{fig:cholesky_thresh_hbr} illustrates the dependence of the absolute error in the static polarizability of the HBr molecule on the Cholesky decomposition threshold, using the uncontracted d-aug-dyall.v4z basis set.
+An FNS++ truncation threshold of $10^{-5}$ and the X2CMP Hamiltonian have been used.
+Fig~\ref{fig:cholesky_thresh_hbr} shows the errors in the perpendicular ($\alpha_{xx}=\alpha_{yy}$) and parallel ($\alpha_{zz}$) components of the polarizability tensor.
+The X2CMP-LR-CCSD results calculated with conventional integrals are taken as the reference.
+The bars in Fig.~\ref{fig:cholesky_thresh_hbr} indicate the number of Cholesky vectors retained at each threshold.
+At relatively loose Cholesky thresholds ($10^{-2}$), both the parallel and perpendicular components of the polarizability tensor exhibit noticeable deviations from the reference values, with absolute errors of approximately 0.04--0.05~a.u.